• Skip to content

 They have to work very hard for each breath.
 Their chests are drawn in, their nostrils are flared, and they often grunt when they try to breathe out.
 They also breathe very quickly.

-Tests for respiratory distress syndrome
+How is respiratory distress syndrome diagnosed?

 If a doctor thinks your baby has respiratory distress syndrome, the doctor will assess your baby’s symptoms.
-The doctor will check your baby’s breathing rate, heart rate and oxygen levels, and will probably order an X-ray to confirm the diagnosis.
+The doctor will check your baby’s breathing rate, heart rate and oxygen levels and will probably order an X-ray to confirm the diagnosis.

 The doctor might order some blood tests to check whether your baby also has an infection and to work out the best way to treat your baby.

-Treatment of respiratory distress syndrome
+How is respiratory distress syndrome treated?

-Babies with respiratory distress syndrome need highly specialised treatment in a neonatal intensive care unit or special care nursery.
+Babies with respiratory distress syndrome need highly specialised treatment in a neonatal intensive care unit or a special care nursery.

 If your baby has respiratory distress syndrome, treatment will focus on making it easier for your baby to breathe.
 Your baby might get air or oxygen through a mask over their face or through a tube that sits inside their nostrils.